gauthamsathyan/practical-data-science-on-aws/README.md

 - Configure and run hyper-parameter tuning job.
 - Evaluate the results.

-!A screenshot of the tuning job showing the best training job

 ### Lab 2: A/B testing, traffic shifting and autoscaling